hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

 <img src="../images/snstriggerlambda.png"/>

-**IsolateDevices** is now receiving events from trigger SNS topic **BadIoTDevices-[CloudFormation stackname]**.
+**IsolateDevice** is now receiving events from trigger SNS topic **BadIoTDevices-[CloudFormation stackname]**.
 That means, it will move offending device to Thing Group **IsolatedDevice** when Device Defender alerts a violation.
 Next step, you are going to test if this automation works as expected.

 ## 3. Simulate a compromised device